AkashTemburnikar/ServiceBusEmualtor/readme.md

-Here’s a simplified and complete markdown version for your GitHub README.md file:

 # ServiceBusEmulator

 This repository contains a project for setting up and testing a **Service Bus Emulator** using Docker.
 The project is built as a **.NET 9 console application** with two endpoints: